OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 Termination

 Cloudant reserves the right, in its sole discretion, to restrict, suspend, or terminate these Terms of Service and your access to all or any part of the Hosting Services, at any time and for any reason (or no reason) without liability with thirty (30) days prior notice.

-Subscriber may terminate service at any time upon thirty (30) days written notice.
+This agreement shall remain in effect for the Initial Term set forth on the Order Form and shall automatically renew for additional one year terms.
+Subscriber may terminate service at any time upon thirty (30) days written notice after the Initial Term.
 Upon termination, Subscriber will liable for all charges incurred before termination.

 Effect of Termination

-At the end of the Term and upon your written request (which may be made by email), Cloudant shall: (i) archive and export to Subscriber in an open format all Primary Data from the Hosting Platform. and (ii) to the extent technically feasible, use commercially reasonable efforts to export to Subscriber any Derived Data in an open format. provided, however, that Subscriber shall pay for any bandwidth costs associated with any such archiving and/or exporting listed under subparagraphs of the "_Subscriber Warranties_" section.
+At the end of the Term and upon your written request (which may be made by email), Cloudant shall: (i) archive and export to Subscriber in an open format all Primary Data from the Hosting Platform. and (ii) to the extent technically feasible, use commercially reasonable efforts to export to Subscriber any Derived Data in an open format. provided, however, that Subscriber shall pay for any bandwidth costs associated with any such archiving and/or exporting listed under subparagraphs of the "Subscriber Warranties" section.

 Survival